 The 500C is fairly expensive considering what you actually get; for a medium spec model paired to one of the better engines you are looking at paying over £14,000.

 However, when you factor in the very low running costs, it begins to look a little better.
-All engines provide excellent economy figures and release minimal amounts of CO2, keeping tax costs low and petrol pump visits infrequent.
+All engines provide excellent economy figures and release minimal amounts of CO2, keeping petrol pump visits infrequent.